 A drying rack is not just for the laundry room—particularly when it’s a wall-mounted version that’s easily folded away when not in use.
 Hang this petite solid-oak version by Iris Hantverk in the entryway—ideally, beside or above a radiator—for drying wet hats and mittens.

 Start a Tea Ritual

 Coming in from the cold calls for tea on repeat.
 All the better with a few low-waste, beautifully made essentials to make a little routine of it.

 A mug is a personal choice: Look for something that feels good in the hand and brings a bit of joy to work-from-home breaks or laid-back Sunday afternoons.
-We like this one from W&P Design, made from ceramic and silicone and meant to replace disposable, one-time-use travel mugs—so you can pour a cup at home or take it with you on a winter walk.
+We love HuskeeCup Cups to replace disposable, one-time-use travel mugs—so you can pour a cup at home or take it with you on a winter walk.
 Sustainable, versatile and beautiful, HuskeeCups are created using waste husk left over from the production of coffee.

 Take a Bath

 What better time to indulge in a warm soak than on a cold winter’s night?
 Here are a few essentials for low waste bath-time routine.

 A wooden brush replaces disposable, plastic-filled scrubbers—and feels luxurious to use, too.
 Swedish brush company Iris Hantverk carries all manner of brushes for the bath and beyond, but the essential is the long-handled bath brush with an oil-treated oak handle, designed to last for many bathtimes.